A A

 Total eligible costs (EUR)

-EU grant (EUR)
+EU contribution (EUR)

 Date of conclusion of the contract